MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/infrastructure-stack.md

 ---

-# Self-Service Deployment for Dynamics 365 for Finance and Operations
+# Self-service deployment for Finance and Operations

 [!include[banner](../includes/banner.md)]
 [!include [banner](../includes/limited-availability.md)]

-We are excited to announce the availability of self-service deployment for Dynamics 365 for Finance and Operations cloud environments.
-While most changes will be transparent to you, in the coming weeks you will see some changes in the Lifecycle Services (LCS) experience for new customers .
-For now, the experience for existing customers will remain unchanged.
+Self-service deployment is available for Dynamics 365 for Finance and Operations cloud environments.
+Self-service deployment enables easier deployment and significantly reduced deployment times.

 ## What’s new or changed

-Customers with the self-service capabilities will see the following changes in their LCS experience.
+Customers using the self-service capabilities will see the following changes in their LCS experience.

 - Deployment is self-service and can be completed within an average time of 30 minutes.
 There are no longer lead times and wait times for deployment.
-You can control when you deploy and verify that the environment is deployed.
+You can control when you deploy, and verify that the environment is deployed.
 This experience is the same as the current experience.

    ![Deployment settings](media/deployment-settings.png)

-- You will no longer have Remote desktop access to the Tier 2+ Sandbox environments.
-All operations that need Remote desktop access are now available as self-service actions.
+- You will no longer have remote desktop access to the Tier 2+ sandbox environments.
+All operations that need remote desktop access are now available as self-service actions.
 The following image shows some of the operations in the environment’s **Maintain** \> **Move database menu option**.

    ![Self-service actions](media/Self-service-actions.png)